 ROI has become important in business decisions, capital purchases and investments or any other decision that requires a considerable chunk to be spent.
 ROI can be used by anyone from any walk of life.
 In this article, we have explained the in and out of the topic including return on investment meaning, formula with an example, benefits, limitation and FAQs.

 What is Return on Investment?

 In the context of financial investments, return on investment (ROI) means how much will your money grow if you invest in a particular stock or mutual fund or as the case may be.
 ROI can be calculated at different stages.

 ROI can be used to get an idea of returns before investing anywhere, while one is in the middle of the tenure or after redemption, ROI can be used for equity and debt oriented instruments.

-How to calculate ROI?
+How to calculate Return on Investment?

 Return on investment is calculated to check how much returns has your investment generated.
 It can be calculated in percentage terms.

-Return on investment can be calculated using the following formula:
+ROI can be calculated using the following formula:

 ROI Formula: [(Final value of investment-initial value of investment)/initial value] * 100

 Let’s understand this with the help of an example.